London: National government

 London is the seat of the Government of the United Kingdom.
-Many government departments, as well as the prime minister's residence at 10 Downing Street, are based close to the Palace of Westminster, particularly along Whitehall.
-There are 75 members of Parliament (MPs) from London; As at June 2024, 59 are from the Labour Party, 9 are Conservatives, 6 are Liberal Democrats and one constituency is held by an independent.
-The ministerial post of Minister for London was created in 1994; however, it has been vacant since July 2024.
+Many government departments and the prime minister's residence at 10 Downing Street are based close to the Palace of Westminster, particularly along Whitehall.
+There are 75 members of Parliament from London; as at June 2024, 59 are from the Labour Party, 9 are Conservatives, 6 are Liberal Democrats and one constituency is held by an independent.
+The ministerial post of Minister for London was created in 1994; it has been vacant since July 2024.